 Tips to find your niche

-By now you should be convinced that finding your business’s niche is incredibly important, you may be wondering how to choose your niche.
-Here’s a few points to consider to help you identify the best way for your company to niche down, including:
+By now you should be convinced that finding your business’s niche is crucial, but you may be wondering how to choose your niche.
+Here are a few points to consider to help you identify the best way for your company to niche down, including:

 - Your passion - passion builds the best companies.
 If you’re not passionate about your business, it’s unlikely you’ll commit to it.
-Running a business takes dedication, hard-work and consistency.
+Running a business takes dedication, hard work and persistence.
 Which are difficult to maintain if you’re not passionate.
-Don’t try and and choose your niche purely on profit (although that’s important), focus on your personal interests.
+Don’t try and choose your niche purely on profit (although that’s important), focus on your interests.

 - Research - once you have an idea for what your niche could be, do your research.
 Identify how much demand there is for your product or service in that niche.
 There may be a niche in the market, but is there a market in the niche?
-Look at your competition’s websites, reviews and social media accounts to find out what makes your idea better and how you can improve your niche.
+See if there's any competition or someone doing something similar.
+Look at reviews and social media accounts to find out what makes your idea better and how you can improve your niche.

-- “Who?” and “what?” - if you’ve been in business for a while look through your existing customer base.
+- “Who?” and “what?” - if you’ve been in business for a while, look through your existing customer base.
 See who your best customers are and what particular product or service you provide them.
-You may find a common trend amongst your customer base that can help you define your niche market.
+You may find a common trend amongst your customer base that can help you identify a niche market.

 At Red-Fern, we practice what we preach.
-We’ve chosen our niches of Digital Marketing.
-Inbound Marketing, Web Design and Bespoke Development.
+We’ve chosen our niches, inbound marketing, web design and bespoke development.

 There are plenty of other services we could have targeted, but instead we’ve chosen to work with those we excel in.
-We’re not the only ones choosing to niche down either.
+We’re not the only ones deciding to niche down either.

-There are other marketing companies that have found their niches.
-For example, Australian firm Industrial Ideas focus on a similar target market yet they focus less on digital marketing and more on marketing plans.
+Other marketing companies that have found their niche.
+For example, Australian firm Industrial Ideas focus on a similar target market yet they concentrate less on digital marketing and more on marketing plans.
 The key is to provide a product or service to a niche that you can lead in.